neevek/UIView-Visibility/README.md

 UIView+Visibility
 =================

-In iOS with AutoLayout, there is no intuitive support for truly hiding a view, setting `UIView.hidden=YES` only causes the view to be invisible, the space is still occupied by the *hidden* view, in some cases this is not desired.
-In Android, we have `View.setVisibility(View.GONE)` to truly hide a view, in iOS with AutoLayout, in some cases, we may need to manually specify which directions of margins to clear or restore through the `affectedMarginDirections` argument.
+In iOS, there is no intuitive support for truly hiding a view with AutoLayout, setting `UIView.hidden=YES` only causes the view to be invisible, the space is still occupied by the *hidden* view, in most cases this is not desired.
+In Android, there is `View.setVisibility(View.GONE)` to truly hide a view, this category implements a `setVisibility` method for the same feature.

 ![](https://raw.githubusercontent.com/neevek/UIView-Visibility/master/images/demo.gif)